Pat Smeaton

 Pat Smeaton (12 November 1857 - 11 August 1928) was a Scotland international rugby union player.

 Rugby Union career

 Amateur career

 Smeaton played for Edinburgh Academicals.
 He was club captain for the 1881-82 season.

 Although favouring playing in the back line, Smeaton was noted for his versality.
 In noting a match between the Academicals and Royal HSFP it was observed:

 P. W. Smeaton, who was a sort of handy man, sometimes in, sometimes out of the forward division, stole away from a throw-out and 'galloped' over the line for the Edinburgh Academical winning score in the 'School' match.
 Smeaton had a style of progression peculiarly his own.
 It was more a gallop than a run.

 Provincial career

 He played for Edinburgh District in their inter-city match against Glasgow District on 4 December 1880.
-He started the match playing at Three Quarters.
+He started the match playing at Three quarters.

-Smeaton played for East of Scotland Dsitrict in their match against West of Scotland District on 5 February 1881.
+Smeaton played for East of Scotland District in their match against West of Scotland District on 5 February 1881.